assetswap/doc-meme/features/fee-schedule.md

 ### Tier Qualification System

-Our loyalty program recognizes and rewards platform engagement through two independent qualification paths.
-You can achieve higher tiers and lower fees by either increasing your trading volume or holding A7X tokens.
-This dual-path system ensures both active traders and long-term believers benefit from reduced fees.
+Our loyalty program rewards you for using the platform more, and there are two ways to qualify for better rates.
+You can either trade more frequently (increasing your trading volume - the total amount you trade), or you can hold A7X tokens (our platform's special token) in your wallet.
+This means whether you're someone who trades a lot or someone who prefers to hold tokens long-term, you can still get fee discounts.

 <figure><img src="../.gitbook/assets/Preview_2025-05-13_18.51.59-removebg-preview.png" alt=""><figcaption></figcaption></figure>

 ### Volume-Based Qualification

-Your 30-day rolling trading volume automatically determines your tier eligibility.
-The system calculates your total swap value over the past 30 days, updating daily.
-This means consistent trading activity maintains your tier status, while increased activity can upgrade your tier immediately upon reaching thresholds.
+The platform looks at how much you've traded in the last 30 days to determine your tier.
+Think of it like a loyalty card at a coffee shop - the more you buy, the better rewards you get.
+The system adds up all your trades from the past month (this is called your 30-day rolling volume) and checks this total every day.
+If you trade more and reach a higher level, you immediately get better fees.
+If you trade less, you might move to a lower tier after 30 days.

 ### A7X Holdings Qualification